rhysallister/livewire/README.md

-# Livewire: Sane power delivery modelling.
+# Livewire: Power delivery modeling.
+In your database.

 ## What is LiveWire?